Download Songs of 3 - idiots

 A beautiful thought undoubtedly, but how one wishes director Sarthak Dasgupta would've narrated the story concisely, without overstretching it to almost two hours.

+THE GREAT INDIAN BUTTERFLY mirrors a reality.
+You empathize with the on-screen characters and that's one of the reasons why this film works.
+But the flipside is that English-language films cater to a niche audience in India, which means you lose out on a big chunk of audience.
+Also, in this case, the awareness level of THE GREAT INDIAN BUTTERFLY is zilch.
+So that would hamper its prospects further, although the film has its heart in the right place.
 Krish [Aamir Bashir] and Meera [Sandhya Mridul], a young couple, go in search of a legendary magical insect -- The Great Indian Butterfly.
 Last seen by an unknown Portuguese explorer, in a remote valley located in Goa, the butterfly possesses a magical aura, granting immense happiness, peace, love and luck to the person who catches it.

 Will Krish and Meera find the elusive and mystical Butterfly?
 Can they survive the journey?